 Requires subscription to record videos

 You can use this video doorbell wirelessly with its rechargeable battery pack, or you also have the option to hardwire it into your home.
 It supports two-way audio, allowing you to speak to whoever is at the door, and you can even connect it to Alexa to hear announcements when the doorbell rings.
-However, keep in mind that you’ll have to subscribe to a Ring Protect Plan (which costs $3 monthly) if you want your doorbell to record and save videos.
+However, keep in mind that you’ll have to subscribe to a monthly Ring Protect Plan if you want your doorbell to record and save videos.
 Without it, you can only view live videos through the device.

 Arlo Essential Wireless Video Doorbell